caktus/django-sticky-uploads/docs/plugin.rst

 The ``success`` callback is called when the server has completed a successful upload.
-Successful in the case means that the server gave a 20X response which could include the case where the server did not validate something about the file which was uploaded.
-A truly successful server response will contain the following info:
+Successful in the case means that the server gave a 20X response which could include the case where the server did not validate the file which was uploaded.
+A successful server response will contain the following info:

 .. code-block:: javascript